 Scout your destination

-Make sure that you know where you are going, and what the facilities are there.
+Make sure that you know where you are going in advance, and what the facilities are like there.
 If possible, drop by to check it out.
-That way you are prepared to talk to your toddler about what to expect, what games you will be able to play, and it will be easier (easier, not easy :-)) to establish some rules.
+That way you can talk to your toddler about what to expect, what games you will be able to play, and it will be easier (easier, not easy :-)) to establish some rules.

-Comment below – i would love to hear all about it.
+Have you tried camping with your toddler yet?
+How did it go?
+Leave a comment below – I would love to hear all about it.

 Until next time,